-Understanding Io is key to understanding outer solar system satellites and ocean worlds.
-These bodies would not be geologically active without tidal heating, a process that was discovered from observations of Io.
-Io remains the solar system object with the clearest expression of tidal heating: active volcanoes, and more than on any other world, including Earth (excluding dormant volcanoes).
+Io is key to understanding tidal heating, including of ocean worlds.
+These bodies would not be geologically active without tidal heating, a theoretical process that was confirmed by observations of Io.
+Io remains the solar system object with the clearest expression of tidal heating: highly active volcanoes, and more than on any other world, including Earth.
 Due to its proximity to Jupiter, tidal heating affects Io more than any other world, but the process is not completely understood.
 Ionian eruptions not only affect Io's surface, but also its atmosphere and the Jovian environment, especially the magnetosphere.